SteveBeeblebrox/SHML/README_V2.md

 + `video` tags with `src`, `loop`, `muted`, `controls`, `height`, and `width` attributes
 + `div` and `span` tags with `style` attributes
 `src` and `href` attributes must only include the characters `a-zA-Z0-9_-./:?=&%#+@`.
 They may only contain `:` right after `http` or `https` or alternatively after `mailto` if a `href`. `sytle` attributes may only contain the characters `a-zA-Z0-9(),.%+-/*#:;!' `.
 All other attributes are limited to `a-zA-Z0-9_- `.
 Html escape characters using `&` are not permitted.
 Any legitimate need to escape something can be done with url encoding instead.
 Any remaining triangle brackets that do not form a whitelisted tag are escaped.
-Any CSS styles defined in a `style` tag are scoped to the resulting HTML.
+Any CSS styles defined in a `style` tag are scoped to the resulting HTML.-->